Digitise Videotape: Four things you NEED to know about pricing.

 What can you do?

 As you review your collection, open the tape cases and look for any signs of mould such as white spots on the top of the tape pack.
-Also look for broken or damaged media such as the housing.
+Also, look for broken or damaged media such as the housing.
 If you can, take some pictures of the media, especially those that are degrading.
 At a minimum, attempt to describe the overall condition of the collection.
 The age, the type of content, where it has been stored both currently and in the past.
 This will all help to picture of the condition of the collection and the work needed to recover the content.

 DURATION: Challenging to find

 This is arguably the most challenging piece of information to find.
 Quite often there are limited records of the duration of the content.
 And without playing a videotape there is no way to know how long it runs for.
-This is an issue that often plays in to the question of whether to digitise without knowing what’s on the tape.
+This is an issue that often plays into the question of whether to digitise without knowing what’s on the tape.

 Why will duration influence the price to digitise?

 The obvious impact is how long it will take to digitise the content and therefore the runtime on the VTR.
-It also has other affects such as efficiencies.
+It also has other effects such as efficiencies.
 When a tape is digitised, it is not just the time to digitise the content (digitisation happens in real time), but it is also the time to handle the physical tape, register and inspect the media as well as data handling post digitisation.

 What can you do?